near/docs/docs/tokens/token-custody.md

 You **MUST** back it up (store it somewhere securely) and if you loose both seed phrase and the device - there is no way to get access to your account.

 E.g. Ledger, Trust Wallet, NEAR Wallet all ask to back up seed phrase.
-If Trust Wallet stops working, you loose your Ledger or NEAR Wallet frontend goes down - you can always use this seed phrase it in another solution (including CLI) to recover the private key and access your funds.
+If Trust Wallet stops working, you loose your Ledger or NEAR Wallet front-end goes down - you can always use this seed phrase it in another solution (including CLI) to recover the private key and access your funds.

 Note, NEAR Wallet has few less secure but more convenient options, which are just convenient ways to back up your seed phrase via email or sms.
 It's not recommeneded for large sums of money, as these are not very secure back up places (your email can be hacked or [SIM card can be highjacked](https://www.androidpolice.com/2020/01/14/princeton-sim-swap-hijacking-phone-numbers-paper/) and hackers would be able to access your funds).
 We recommend to only use them for small amounts of money, similar to your wallet in the pocket.